Character References in Tasmania

-Character references are an important tool that can be used to influence the outcome of a court case.
-This is because the testimony of the people in your life will show the court that you are of good character and are not a threat to yourself or the community.
-If you ever find yourself charged with a simple drink driving/traffic infringement or a more serious offence such as assault, a well-written reference can assist your case.
+Character references are a tool that can be used to influence the outcome of a criminal matter.
+This is because the testimony of the people in a defendant’s life can show the court the sort of life they lead and allow it to see the offending in context.
+If you ever find yourself charged with a simple drink driving/traffic infringement or a more serious offence such as assault, a well-written character reference may be able to assist your case.

-In Tasmania, there are various guidelines that must be followed when writing a character reference.
-Following these guidelines will give you the best chance at demonstrating to the court that you are of good character outside of the offence you have committed.
-Ultimately, this may in turn result in a more lenient penalty being handed down.
+In Tasmania, there are various guidelines that must be followed when writing a character reference for the court.
+A reference that complies with these guidelines may help you in demonstrating to the court that you are of good character aside from the offence you have committed.
+Ultimately, this may result in a more lenient penalty being handed down.

 A character reference needs to be detailed enough to include very specific examples of your character and involvement in every day life.
 Any person may act as your referee as there are no strict rules set by the court in this regard.
 However, the most helpful references are those written by people who know you in the context of work, study or business.
 References from employers, colleagues, teachers and business associates will be more persuasive to the court than those written by family or friends.

 When you are organising a character reference, remember that you are presenting the document in court and therefore must observe proper court etiquette at all times.

-The character reference should be set out like a letter and must include the following structural qualities;
+The character reference should be set out like a letter and must include the following:

 - The reference should be printed on letterhead if provided on behalf of an organisation and typed if possible.
-Handwritten references will only be accepted if clear and legible)
+Handwritten references will only be accepted if clear and legible

-It is important to remember that the character reference should be written in a formal tone but also needs to be written in the voice of the person writing the reference.
-The following guidelines should be followed by the writer;
+It is important to remember that the character reference should be written in a formal tone but also needs to be written in the voice of the referee.

-- The referee should provide a summary of themselves and include details as to their standing in the community and relationship to the offender.
+- The referee should introduce themselves, including details as to their standing in the community and relationship to the offender.

-- An acknowledgement that the referee understands the nature of the charges that have been laid against the offender.
+- The reference should include an acknowledgement that the referee understands the nature of the charges that have been laid against the offender.

-- Precise details (including personal experiences) that portray the offender as being of a good character.
+- The reference should include precise details (including personal experiences) that show the offender’s good character.

 In addition to the general content guidelines set out above, it is important to tailor the character reference to discuss the specific issues highlighted by the offence committed.

-A character reference for a drink driving offence will need to include details of the offender’s rehabilitation and/or any steps the offender has taken to curb alcohol consumption.
-When writing a reference for an assault offence, the referee will need to include details that demonstrate to the court that the offender is not usually violent or steps the offender has taken to combat a violent manner.
+A character reference for a drink driving offence will need to include details of steps the offender’s has taken towards addressing their alcohol consumption.
+When writing a reference for an assault offence, the referee will need to include details that demonstrate to the court that the offender is not usually violent or steps they have taken to address their anger issues.